 2. Pick the right tool for the occasion.

 We’re lucky to have lots of options for video conferencing, many of them free.
-Programs that may be standard for large companies (e.g., WebEx) have competition from newcomers like Zoom that run conferences “in the cloud.”
-Meanwhile, classic services like Skype are offering new features: Skype version 8 offers a very easy-to-use built-in recording tool that stores files in the cloud for 30 days for basic users.
+Programs that may be standard for large companies (e.g., WebEx) have competition from apps like Zoom that run conferences “in the cloud.”
+Meanwhile, classic services like Skype are adding features: Skype version 8 offers a very easy-to-use built-in recording tool that stores files in the cloud for 30 days for basic users.

 Different tools work better for different circumstances.
 If half the people are on the road, maybe it’s Google Hangouts Meet, which is even easier to use on a mobile device than a computer.
 If it’s a medium-to-large size group where optional attendees are audio-only, you could opt for join.me and let a moderator preview and relay the questions from the audience.
 While some people pick one thing and require everyone else to join them there, a lot of people pick their virtual room based on the situation.